Do I need a lawyer after a car accident in Georgia?

 Insurance companies do this a lot.
 They’ll dig through your medical records for years or even decades before the accident, trying to find some medical record from somewhere in your past that they can say proves that you already had this injury.
 Or they’ll claim that some event after the collision is what caused the injury, so they shouldn’t have to pay for it.
 Sometimes they just say “your age” is the cause of your ailing back.
 In many cases, the insurance company will hire a radiologist—that is, someone who reads MRIs—to look at your MRI and claim that the injury looks old, so it must not have been caused by this accident.
 Insurance companies pay these radiologists hundreds of thousands of dollars (or even, over the course of years, millions of dollars), so some dishonest radiologists will say pretty much whatever the insurance companies want.

 Our best tool to fight these well-paid “experts” that insurance companies hire is cross-examination.
-Watch the video to the right to see what we’re talking about.
+Watch the video below to see what we’re talking about.

 This video comes from Butler Law Firm’s cross-examination of a hired-gun radiologist named Barry Jeffries.
 Watch and see how much money the insurance companies have paid him.